-A CEO has already been appointed for the Breede-Overberg CMA.
-With the increase in the area falling under the CMA, the Board will need to consider the current salary level and job description of the CEO, as well as the administrative, technical and financial support provided to the CEO.
-The Board will need to consider whether to re-advertise the post of CEO in line with the expanded mandate of the CMA, or whether to address the salary and job description issues with the current incumbent remaining in place.
-For continuity purposes, and to build on the experience of the current incumbent, the latter approach may be preferable.
+With the increase in the size of the area falling under the CMA, the Board will need to consider the current salary level and job description of the CEO, as well as the administrative, technical and financial support provided to the CEO.
+The BGCMA does not currently have an appointed CEO.
+The Board will need to consider advertising the post of CEO in line with the expanded mandate of the CMA